chrisbao/MSFin/README.md

 4. Download the Azure Storage explorer.

-   - Download the azure storage explorer from thefollowing location [http://storageexplorer.com](http://storageexplorer.com)
+   - Download the azure storage explorer from the following location [http://storageexplorer.com](http://storageexplorer.com)

      ​